 Decent Tiger Striping.
 Can you pick out any problems?

 The Bottomless Portafilter can let the Barista see exactly what is happening under the hood.
 Channeling can be identified by “spurters” and “geysers”.
 This is where the espresso sprays out in small (or large) jet-like streams at varying angles.

 Also having multiple smaller streams coming straight down instead of one unified stream can also be a sign of channeling.
 And assuming your machine is perfectly level, even a unified stream that is off to one side can indicate side-channeling.
 A perfect extraction will not exhibit any of this behavior.
 And of course, the perfect-looking shot can tell the Barista that his technique is probably fine.
 Of course, we all know no matter how good the shot looks, it still has to taste good.

 Espresso with Multiple Streams

 But when the perfect shot is captured in a photo, it is a beautiful thing – Espresso Porn as many call it.
 The coffee drips somewhat slowly, evenly, just like honey into the demitasse cup.
 The rich, even color bands are followed down as they converge into that perfectly centered columned stream of goodness.
 The result in the cup should be a thick and persistent head of “crema”, which is all of the good stuff in the coffee, and none of the bad.

 Outstanding looking espresso shot!

 Since espresso machine makers love to invent their own sizes, shapes, and molecular structures, check with your favorite espresso parts supplier for a Bottomless Portafilter matched perfectly to your machine.
-Then you can really laugh at those people that Starbux would label baristas.
-They should really be called assembly line automatons.
-Do they even know what a portafilter is any more?
+Then you can really laugh at those people who Starbucks would label baristas.
+They should really be called assembly-line automatons.
+Do they even know what a portafilter is anymore?
 I don’t think so.